Alexis-Bize/deezer-slack-bot/README.md

 ### Special thanks

--   Clément Durandeau for the idea :)
+-   Clément Durandeau for the idea.